telerik/blazor-docs/knowledge-base/grid-handle-empty-popup-footer.md

 1. Declare a [`<FormButtons>`]({%slug form-formitems-buttons%}) tag inside the custom Form and leave it empty, so the Form does not render its default buttons.
 2. Declare custom buttons in the [`<ButtonsTemplate>`]({%slug grid-templates-popup-buttons%}) and handle their `OnClick` events to manage the Form submission.

->caption Here is an example demonstrating how to display custom buttons in the popup footer
+>caption Displaying custom buttons in the popup footer

 ````CSHTML
 @using Telerik.DataSource